• Skip to primary navigation

 What to eat with a spinach salad?

-Easy spinach salad makes for a nice light lunch with artichoke crostini or a tomato bruschetta appetizer.
+Easy spinach salad makes for a nice light lunch with artichoke crostini or bruschetta al pomodoro.

-It pairs well with soups like creamy vegan tomato soup or soothing vegan potsticker soup.
+It pairs well with soups like creamy vegan tomato soup, vegan potsticker soup, vegan cauliflower cheese soup, or vegan chicken noodle soup.

 It's terrific alongside a vegan egg salad sandwich.
 It also dresses up nicely with vegan eggplant parmesan.